pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 23](images/Slide23.png)

  These are the same plots for the data after TMM normalization.
-Not surprisingly, we have balanced numbers of up and down DE candidates.
-There are also many more non-significant proteins.
+Not surprisingly, we have balanced numbers of Up and Down DE candidates.
+There are also many more non-significant proteins (2,001).
 The numbers of candidates above or below the 2-fold lines are smaller (in total - more red points but far fewer blue points).
 There are still large numbers of statistically significant proteins with less than 2-fold changes.
 It is unlikely that mature fiber cells have over a thousand proteins, so a fold-change cutoff in addition to a statistical significance cutoff would probably be needed.

  ---